Skip to main content

 DTMF Transitions

-DTMF transitions fire when the user presses a specific keypad key. → See DTMF Features for full documentation on all DTMF capabilities.
+DTMF transitions fire when the caller presses a specific keypad key.
+They are available on Conversation and Start nodes. → See DTMF Features for full documentation on all DTMF capabilities.

 Configuration